MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/security-overview.md

 ## Data encryption at rest

 Azure Arc resource bridge stores resource information in Azure Cosmos DB.
-As described in  [Encryption at rest in Azure Cosmos DB](/azure/cosmos-db/database-encryption-at-rest), all the data is encrypted at rest.
+As described in [Data encryption in Azure Cosmos DB](/azure/cosmos-db/database-encryption-at-rest), all the data is encrypted at rest.

 ## Security audit logs

 The [activity log](/azure/azure-monitor/essentials/activity-log-insights) is an Azure platform log that provides insight into subscription-level events.
 This includes tracking when the Azure Arc resource bridge is modified, deleted, or added.

 You can [view the activity log](/azure/azure-monitor/essentials/activity-log-insights#view-the-activity-log) in the Azure portal or retrieve entries with PowerShell and Azure CLI.
 By default, activity log events are [retained for 90 days](/azure/azure-monitor/essentials/activity-log-insights#retention-period) and then deleted.

 ## Next steps